hopto-dot/subs2srs-renewed/README.md

 I added this feature quickly and without proper consideration of structure the of the application written by the previous maintainer, the new code will exist as it is until I can try to sit down with it and tidy it up.

+The project has been upgraded to .NET v4.8.

 ![MainWindow](https://github.com/hopto-dot/subs2srs-renewed/blob/main/Main%20Window.png?raw=true)